Emma sighs. She hasn't worn a watch since she was seventeen and so has no way of knowing whether the Mayor's accusation rings true.

 Oh hell, but she could use a drink.

-Deciding to simply wait and find out why Regina has poured just the one glass, she shrugs off her jacket and shimmies a few inches closer to the enticing warmth of the fire which dances about the hearth.
+Deciding to simply wait and find out why Regina has poured just the one glass, she shrugs off her jacket and shimmies a few inches closer to the enticing warmth of the fire.
 So many aspects of this evening are disarmingly reminiscent of their previous escapades in this room, but she muses upon the tangible fact that something is also encouragingly different.
 Things seem more relaxed somehow.
 Nerve-wrackingly 'date-like'...
 But relaxed just the same.

 "Sorry, I thought I had everything ready..."

-Regina sashays gracefully back into view, a small bucket with what sounds like ice in her hand as she makes her way back over to the liquor cabinet.
-Emma marvels at how this lack of organization seems to have the brunette peculiarly flustered; dark eyes shining tantalizingly as the Mayor fusses with a few segments of lime before opening the cabinet doors and withdrawing a narrow highball glass and a bottle of what the blonde recognizes instantly as Jack Daniels.
+Regina stalks back into view, a small bucket with what sounds like ice in her hand as she makes her way back over to the liquorr cabinet.
+Emma marvels over how this lack of organization seems to have left the brunette peculiarly flustered; dark eyes downcast as the Mayor fusses with a few segments of lime before opening the cabinet doors and taking out a highball glass and a bottle of what the blonde recognizes instantly as Jack Daniels.

-Regina marvels at the fact that the pretty red shirt the blonde wears turns out to be sleeveless and slightly sheer.
+Regina marvels over the fact that the pretty red shirt the blonde wears turns out to be sleeveless and slightly sheer.

-Filling the highball with ice, the brunette splashes over a healthy dose of bourbon; the amber liquid hissing and crackling as it hits the frozen cubes.
-She places a wedge of lime on the side of the glass, almost certain the blonde is grinning at the action, but supposes there's no way she can know for sure as Emma sits behind her.
-Taking the whisky and wine over to the table, she hands Emma the highball and takes a seat opposite her, indulging herself in a deep sip of wine before cleaning its delicious residue delicately from her lips.
+Filling the highball with ice, the brunette splashes over a healthy dose of bourbon; the potent amber hissing and crackling as it hits the frozen cubes.
+She places a wedge of lime on the side of the glass, almost certain the blonde is grinning at the action, but she supposes there's no way she can know for sure as Emma sits behind her.
+Taking the whisky and wine over to the table, she hands Emma the highball and takes a seat opposite her, indulging herself in a deep sip of merlot before licking it delicately from her lips.

 "I wasn't sure what brand you preferred..."

-The blonde winks jokingly, but her tone carries a touch of seriousness and her eyes convey in them an understanding that the Mayor has gone to the effort of trying to please her.
-She is a little surprised the brunette seems to have remembered what she had told her about preferring whisky to wine, and grins accordingly.
-Regina smirks back at her, but humor twinkles in her dark, hooded eyes.
+The blonde grins, but her tone carries a touch of seriousness and her eyes convey an understanding of the fact that the Mayor has gone to the effort of trying to please her.
+She is a little surprised the brunette seems to have remembered what she had told her about preferring whisky to wine, and smiles accordingly.
+Regina smirks back at her, but humor twinkles in dark, hooded eyes.

 "That hardly comes as a surprise, Miss Swan..."

-Emma scowls momentarily, but her lips remain tellingly raised at the corners.
+Emma scowls in response, but her lips remain tellingly raised at the corners.
 Shaking out her long hair, she regards the brunette seriously as she takes a sip of the pleasantly potent liquid in her hand.

 "I never did thank you, did I?"

-Regina stares into the dark liquid that pools in her glass thoughtfully; avoiding the Sheriff's blazing green stare for fear that the younger woman will be able to see right past her eyes and into her soul.
-For fear that she would find out...Well...
+Regina stares into the dark liquid that pools in her glass thoughtfully; avoiding the Sheriff's green stare for fear that the younger woman will be able to see right past her eyes and into her soul.
+For fear that she might find out...Well...
 Everything.